Guides

 Custom providers allow you to add your own AI model endpoints to Cencori.
 This is useful if you:

-- Use Azure OpenAI Service with your own deployment
+- Use Azure OpenAI Service with your own enterprise deployment

-- Have a custom AI gateway or proxy
+- Use a custom AI gateway or internal company proxy

-- Want unified observability across all AI vendors
+- Want unified observability across all your AI infrastructure

 Supported API Formats